-My background as mediator is unique.
-I am a lifelong student, and also have years of experience teaching other professionals how to facilitate difficult discussions and emotions that come up in divorce, so they can help their clients reach agreements.
-I bring my skills as a Certified Divorce Financial Analyst® to the discussion, to help you understand the real-world financial impacts of your financial choices and options you may not have considered.
-I have over 30 years of family law legal experience, and extensive experience working hands-on with complex legal and practical questions involving businesses, real estate, taxation, and other issues.
-I have received education in post-divorce co-parent coaching and have worked with mental health professionals who specialize in parenting.
+My skills and background as mediator are unique.
+I bring skills from my work as a Certified Divorce Financial Analyst® (2017-22) to help you understand the real-world impacts of your financial choices and consider options you may not know exist.
+I have over 30 years of family law legal experience, including work on complex legal and practical questions involving businesses, real estate, executive compensation, taxation, and other issues.
+I have received training in post-divorce parenting and co-parent coaching and have worked with mental health professionals who specialize in parenting.
 I have taught other mediators, lawyers, and mental health professionals how to facilitate difficult discussions and emotions to reach agreements in separations and divorces, and have taught judges about financial issues in divorce.

 The Mediation Process